Bylaws of The Annual Controlled Fusion Theory Conference Executive Committee

 (5) Food and beverage arrangements.

 The Chair of this subcommittee shall be appointed and confirmed by the Executive Committee at the fall meeting 1 1/2 years preceding the Annual Conference.
-He or she and three additional members of the Local Arrangements Subcommittee shall be from the host institution, while the other two members shall be members of the Executive Committee.
+He or she and three additional members of the Local Arrangements Subcommittee shall be from the host institution, the other two members shall be members of the Executive Committee, while the Sherwood Administrator shall serve as ex officio.

 These Bylaws shall be considered adopted when approved by a majority of the Executive Committee members.